mrzamin/bookstore/README.md

 ## Run Locally

-1. Clone the project in a folder of your choice on your computer
+1. Clone the project in a folder of your choice on your computer.

 ```bash
   git clone git@github.com:mrzamin/bookstore.git
 ```

-2. Navigate to the project directory
+2. Navigate to the project directory.

 ```bash
 cd bookstore
 ```

-3. Start the server
+3. Start the server.

 ```bash
 npm run dev